Richard Quine: Leading director/producer

 By then Quine was established as one of Columbia's leading directors.
 His films included The Solid Gold Cadillac (1956) and Full of Life (1956) with Judy Holliday; Operation Mad Ball (1957) with Jack Lemmon and Ernie Kovacs, with Blake Edwards helping write the script; Bell, Book and Candle (1958) with James Stewart, Novak, Kovacs and Lemmon.
 He made It Happened to Jane (1959) with Doris Day and Lemmon, produced by Day's film production company, Arwin Productions.

 Quine set up his own film production company, Quine Productions, and secured a financing and distribution deal through Columbia Pictures.
-Quin Productions' first film was Strangers When We Meet (1960) with Kirk Douglas, Novak and Kovaks; the film was co-produced with Douglas' film production company, Bryna Productions.
+Quine Productions' first film was Strangers When We Meet (1960) with Kirk Douglas, Novak and Kovaks; the film was co-produced with Douglas' film production company, Bryna Productions.

 Ray Stark hired him at the last minute to replace Jean Negulesco on The World of Suzie Wong (1960) with William Holden and Nancy Kwan at Paramount.
 Back at Columbia Quine did the narration for The Wackiest Ship in the Army (1960) with Lemmon.

 Quine announced he would do several projects for his own company: The Image Makers with Glenn Ford, Roar Like a Dove with Doris Day, and The Fannie Brice Story for Ray Stark.
 He was also going to do Man Hunt in Kenya with William Holden.
 None of these films were made.
 He produced and directed Lemmon, Fred Astaire and Novak in The Notorious Landlady (1962), co written by Edwards.
 He was going to make A Bolt Out of the Blue and Fair Game with Holden and direct Sherlock Holmes on Broadway.
 None of these projects happened.

 Quine directed and produced Paris When It Sizzles (1964) with Holden and Audrey Hepburn, done for his own company via Paramount.
-He went to Warner Bros. to direct Sex and the Single Girl (1964) with Curtis and Natalie Wood, then did How to Murder Your Wife (1965) with Lemmon.
+He went to Warner Bros. to direct Sex and the Single Girl (1964) with Curtis and Natalie Wood, then did How to Murder Your Wife (1965) with Lemmon (as a co-production between Quine Productions and Lemmon's Jalem Productions).

 Quine produced and directed Synanon (1965) for Columbia, a little seen film about addicts.
 He returned to TV producing and directing episodes of the short-lived The Jean Arthur Show (1966).
 That series also lasted one season.

 Quine directed Hotel (1967) for Warners.
 He was going to film Across the River and into the Trees but it was never made.
 Instead he did two films for Paramount, Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad (1967) for Ray Stark, and A Talent for Loving (1969).
 He was also meant to film The Owl and the Pussycat but Herbert Ross ended up doing it, with Barbra Streisand and George Segal.